A healthy parrot will have strong, well-kept, vibrant, and colorful plumage.

 - Faded sections

-Various health issues can cause a parrot’s feathers to change in color, including:
+Various health issues can cause a parrot’s feathers to change color, like:

 - Psittacine beak and feather disease